integrativemodeling/spb/README.md

 support so that replica exchange can be used.

 ## Folder structure:
-1) _inputs_ : contains all the input data used for modeling such as PDB files, FRET experimental values, and so on.
+1) [inputs](inputs/) : contains all the input data used for modeling such as PDB files, FRET experimental values, and so on.
-2) _config_: contains the config files for each step of modeling: these have the parameters used for each step.
+2) [config_files](config_files/): contains the config files for each step of modeling: these have the parameters used for each step.
-3) _results_ : contains the results of initial and final modeling runs, showing the models and localization densities of various clusters, along with the fit to FRET data.
+3) [results](results/) : contains the results of initial and final modeling runs, showing the models and localization densities of various clusters, along with the fit to FRET data.
-4) _scripts_ : configuration files, bash scripts and sample scripts to run jobs on the cluster are provided, that call the SPB C++ code.
+4) [scripts](scripts/) : configuration files, bash scripts and sample scripts to run jobs on the cluster are provided, that call the SPB C++ code.

 ## Information
 _Author(s)_: Shruthi Viswanath, Massimiliano Bonomi